Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

+For Ubuntu systems, we use the envoy-dev container image with digest 10d0784b9cdb \cite{envoy_dev}.
+Additionally, we developed Android and iOS proxy clients, screenshots shown in Figures \ref{fig:mobileAndroid} and \ref{fig:mobileIOS}, using Envoy's mobile library \cite{envoy_mobile}.
+These clients, with limited HTTP filtering capabilities, accept traffic from other applications on the phone and route it over the overlay.
+All proxy instances, including the mobile proxies, use an initial configuration to boot up and then receive their full configuration from the control plane.

-We developed an overlay controller using Envoy’s implementation of the data plane API in the Go programming language \cite{envoy_control_plane}.
+\paragraph{Control plane} We developed an overlay controller in Go using Envoy's xDS APIs to dynamically configure Envoy proxies \cite{envoy_control_plane}.
 The controller connects to an Apache CouchDB v3.3.3 \cite{couchdb_web} database, which stores the configuration of overlay proxies.
-It reads the configuration and periodically updates the overlay when configuration changes occur.
-The controller also supports on-demand update requests to modify specific nodes.
-Initial proxy configurations contain unique IDs, which are sent to the controller via the xDS API over gRPC \cite{xDS}, and the controller responds with the corresponding configuration.
+Configurations can be updated directly through the database interface.
+The controller polls the database every five seconds and updates the overlay when configuration changes occur.
+The controller also supports on-demand update requests to update specific nodes.
+Initial proxy configurations contain unique IDs, which are sent to the controller over gRPC \cite{xds}, and the controller responds with the corresponding configuration.
 The connection between overlay proxies and the controller is TLS-encrypted, and proxies can be authenticated using passphrases.
 The controller can push new configurations to initiate a hot restart \cite{hotrestart} in response to changes in network or service conditions.
-Although we also developed an infrastructure controller using Ansible \cite{ansible} and other relevant packages, it was not used in the following use cases, as they can be managed entirely through the overlay controller.
+Although we designed an infrastructure controller using Ansible \cite{ansible} and other relevant packages, it was not used in the following use cases because this paper focuses on demonstrating the data-plane benefits of Hermes in addressing various challenges.